04:40pm | 06/16/2020

 Additionally, in Jenny's Digital Ceramics elective, I also CNC'd plaster molds for slipcasting high-accuracy, repeatable ceramics.

-Now, as a professional designer and digital fabricator at Iontank, I help take models from computer screens out into the world.
+Now, as a professional designer and digital fabricator at Iontank (at the time of writing), I help take models from computer screens out into the world.

 In this recent project— a chandelier-like sculpture residing in a forty-foot-tall hospital atrium— I used Grasshopper to array and analyze each of the 150 individual hanging elements.
 The parametric modeling plugin allowed me to filter, predict, and output the relative wire lengths and hanging location of each part.